tobysmith568-university/SOFT-356_Solar_System/README.md

 #### Planets.dat

 This file describes the solar system that the program will create.
 The first line of the file is to set up the sun.
-This is only a single number and is the weight of the sun in KG.
+This is only a single number and it is the weight of the sun in kilograms.
+Each following line in the file represents a planet.
+Planet lines can be commented out by placing a hash (`#`) at the very begining of the line.
+The keys can be in any order or can be omitted, they are:

+ - `name`: Not currently used by the program but allows you to label the planet within the file
+ - `mass`: This is the mass of the planet in kilograms
+ - `distance`: This is the initial distance for the centre of the planet to be from the center of the sun in metres
+ - `radius`: This is a multiplier for how large this planet should be represented in the scene relative to the sun.
+Eg: `1` means the planet will be graphically be the same size as the sun, `0.5` means the planet will be shown to be half the size of the sun
+ - `initialForce`: This is a force applied to the planet one time when after physics is initially enabled, or after the scene is reset.
+This force is applied into the calculations before the mass of the planet is factored.
+This means the same force can be applied to two different planets of different masses